Skip to main content

 Data Load Utility

 The Data Load utility sends resources and bundles that are stored in a local system directory directly to the FHIR server with or without going over HTTP.
-The local FHIR data fed into the Data Load utility can be individual resources, bundles, or both, and can be expressed in JSON, XML, or both.
+The local FHIR data fed into the Data Load utility can be individual resources, bundles, or both.
+The data can be provided in any combination of JSON, NDJSON, and XML files.
 A common use of this utility is feeding large amounts of synthetic data from open source patient generators into the FHIR server.

 If getting data to the FHIR server as fast as possible is the objective, it is better to send it directly to the server without using HTTP.
 In this case, pass the FHIRServer argument to the Data Load utility along with the server’s endpoint.
 For example, suppose the server’s endpoint is /fhirapp/fhir/r4 and the directory that contains FHIR bundles is c:\localdata.
 To run the Data Load utility, enter